fdenoodt/UA-Artificial-Intelligence-Labs/readme.md

 - **Deadline**: Sunday 27th of October at 23:59.

-- Submission details will follow later.
+- Submission instructions will follow soon.